Footgolf is combination of football and golf. All you need is a pair of trainers and a sense of humour!

-- You can lift or drop a ball without penalty if an imovable obstructions hinders play (tee sign, fence, cart etc.)
+- You can lift or drop a ball without penalty if an immovable obstructions hinders play (tee sign, fence, cart etc.)

-- if a ball is deemed out of bounds or unplayable it can be dropped in play with a one stroke penalty, but no more than one metre closer to the hole or alternatively if it can be replayed from the previous shot.
+- If a ball is deemed out of bounds or unplayable it can be dropped in play with a one stroke penalty, but no more than one metre closer to the hole or if it can be replayed from the previous shot.